LooDaHu/ARORA_General_-Introduction/Welcome file.md

 	> pip(pipenv) install django
 	> pip(pipenv) install djangorestframework

 3. Have created a Django Project properly.
-If you use Pycharm as your IDE, Things should
+If you use Pycharm as your IDE, Things should be easy.
+If you do not use Pycharm, you can use

-4.
+> django

+5.
 ## Create files and folders

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.